wildstormberry/configure-ad/README.md

 - Navigate to the "Networking" tab and under "Virtual network" section, assign the virtual network to the AD-Vnet network that was created in step 1, and set the subnet to match the subnet that was created with AD-Vnet.
 - Make sure the inbound port selection is set to RDP 3389 and leave all other settings at default, unless specified by management.
 - Review + Create the virtual machine and finalize with the blue "Create" button.
 (Periodically refresh screen after each resource/service's creation.)
 - Check the status and details of the VM once it has been deployed.
-After being created, the domain controller can be seen under the "Virtual Machines" page.
+After being created, the domain controller can be seen under the "Virtual Machines" page.<br/>

 <p>